Timesheet software: benefits and what to look for

 Does timesheet software integrate with accounting and payroll systems?

-Many timesheet solutions integrate directly with accounting and payroll software.
-This allows approved hours to flow automatically into pay calculations without manual data entry.
+Many timesheet solutions integrate directly with accounting and payroll software, allowing approved hours to flow automatically into pay calculations without manual data entry.

 How do I get my employees to actually use timesheet software?